Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 In total, we have over a hundred Elm apps that serve different Rails controllers.
-They consist of a mixture of normal Elm applications and single-page applications.
+They consist of a mixture of normal Elm applications and single-page apps.
 By adapting the Rails motto of "convention over configuration" we're pretty confident we can scale this approach indefinitely.

 ## Our Elm programs